Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ### With TIBCO EMS ###

 1) You should create a topic and a queue.
-Open the queues.conf and topics.conf located under [EMSHome](http://www.tibco.com/products/automation/messaging/enterprise-messaging/enterprise-message-service/default.jsp)"/bin/" and append to them three lines containing (without apexes) "stocksQueue", "portfolioQueue" and "chatQueue" for queues.conf and "stocksTopic", "portfolioTopic" and "chatTopic" for topics.conf.
+Open the queues.conf and topics.conf located under [EMSHome](http://www.tibco.com/products/automation/messaging/enterprise-messaging/enterprise-message-service/default.jsp)"/bin/" and append to them the lines containing (without apexes) "stocksQueue" for queues.conf and "stocksTopic" for topics.conf.

 2) Copy "tibcrypt.jar", "tibjms.jar" and "tibjmsufo.jar" from "EMSHome/clients/java".
 You will need to paste them later.